Supporting your head start to uni

 At CHES, we know that orientation and transition play a vital role in connecting students to university and creating a genuine sense of belonging among high-achieving peers.

-At CHES, we are developing our own orientation and transition program for students enrolled in our first intake in 2023.
-Our plans are informed by the latest research into student transition and belonging to guide students to achieve academic success, develop robust relationships and lasting connections, pursue their interests and passions, immerse themselves in meaningful experiences, and challenge themselves.
+The orientation program is informed by the latest research into student transition and belonging to guide students to achieve academic success, develop robust relationships and lasting connections, pursue their interests and passions, immerse themselves in meaningful experiences, and challenge themselves.

-Regardless of where in Victoria students join us from, their background or their mode of study with us, here at CHES we'll proudly hold a space for each of our students as members of our growing state-wide community of high-achievers.
+Regardless of where in Victoria students join us from, their background or their mode of study with us, here at CHES we’ll proudly hold a space for each of our students as members of our growing state-wide community of high-achieving students.

 Each element of our transition program is informed by clear aims and principles.

 The aims of our orientation program are to:

 - enable CHES students to feel welcomed into university studies

 - build the confidence of CHES students to engage with the variety of opportunities available at university through our Student Enrichment Series

 - support students to develop the skills and attributes needed to succeed in the transition to academic studies at university